 IGME 796 Topics in Game Design (War Game Design – taught online): Course about the design of war games taught by an individual from the Army War College.

-IGME 797 Topics in Game Development – Machine Learning for Games (taught online by Idan Beck; adjunct faculty) : Course that will primarily involve machine learning topics such as reinforcement learning and deep neural networks as taught by an industry professional that works with the machine learning group at Unity Technologies.
+IGME 797 - Topics in Game Development – Machine Learning for Games (taught online by Idan Beck; adjunct faculty): Course that will primarily involve machine learning topics such as reinforcement learning and deep neural networks as taught by an industry professional that works with the machine learning group at Unity Technologies.

 School of Interactive Games and Media Labbie or TA: The school hires both lab workers and teaching assistants to work roughly 10-20 hours a week.

 Contact Ann Warren to fill out an application for the next semester

 Co-op / Internship: students can work over the summer as part of their education (this counts as CPT for international students).
 This has to be registered at RIT through the Office of Career Services and Cooperative Education.